Hitchwiki/hitchwiki/README.md

 ## Private repo

-As of July 2020 the actual code running on production is still in a private repo.
-Work is going on to make the code public.
+As of July 2020 the actual code running on production has been in a private repo.
+It would be preferable to have a public repo, but there is no clear path forward.

 ## XML dumps and images